linhngkh/helsinki-bike-frontend/README.md

 # Helsinki City Bike App
-A web-page to show journey and station bike of Finland in mobile friendly version.
+A web-page to show journey and station bike information of Finland in mobile friendly version.
 ## Project Description
 This project is the pre-assignment for [Solita Dev Academy Finland 2023](https://github.com/solita/dev-academy-2023-exercise).
 ## Table of Contents